 Are you a business owner?
 What have you learned from running it so far?

-If you’re still on the fence, what hesitations do you have about running a business?
+If you’re still on the fence, what hesitations do you have about running an online business?

 PS.
 I’m in the works of putting together an online course on freelancing and running a VA business – if you have topics or questions in mind, let me know in the comments!